 I’m pretty sure you’ll find that if you give this a try, you’ll be able to operate a little faster, safer, and more productively.
 Your thoughts as always are welcome.

-A pathfinder in the arena of leadership and employee engagement, Bill Catlette is a seminar leader, keynote speaker, and executive coach.
-He helps individuals and organizations improve business outcomes by having a focused, engaged, capably led workforce.
-He is co-author of the Contented Cows leadership book series, and Rebooting Leadership.
-For more information about Bill, his partner Richard Hadden, and their work, please visit their website, or follow him on Twitter at http://twitter.com/ContentedCows
+A pathfinder in the arena of leadership and employee engagement Bill Catlette is an Executive Coach, Advisor to Management, Conference Speaker, and Business & Workplace Author.
+He helps leaders connect the dots between People, Passion, Performance and Profit, hone their leadership skills, and achieve demonstrably better outcomes.
+For more information about Bill, his partner Richard Hadden, and their work, visit their website, or follow them on Twitter @ContentedCows.